lvh/lvh.github.io/posts/reverse-ungineering.rst

 This statement is usually paired with a dictionary definition of the word "engineering".

-I feel this characterization is incongruent with what engineers do daily.
+I feel this characterization is incongruent with the daily reality of engineering.

 Consider the civil engineer, presumably the engineeringest engineer there is. [#civil]_ If you ask me to dimension an I-beam for